-Objective/Activity: Improve the authority's ability to expand the capacity of existing programs and services and to pursue new opportunities as they arise.
+Objective/Activity: Improve the authority's ability to expand the capacity of existing programs and services and pursue new opportunities as they arise.
 Research potential sources and write grants, identify potential partners and create formal partnerships.

-Goal: The authority currently relies on lending and investment activity for 92 percent of its income stream.
+Goal: The authority currently relies on lending and investment activity for a significant portion of its income stream.
 To offset the potential volatility of these earnings and to avoid overreliance on a single source, pursue new fee-based revenue opportunities by providing value-added services for customers.
 From lessons learned when the authority accepted the HUD contract, the authority believes markets exist where it can leverage its knowledge and skills.
 The authority has some core competencies (e.g., asset management servicing and contract administration) that are not easily replicated by others.
-These could be marketed more widely and outside the authority's existing portfolio.
+These could be marketed more widely and outside its existing portfolio.

-Objective/Activity: Start up and implement the Badger Capital program to a fully operational entity for providing fee-based services in identified markets - capturing business where financially feasible.
+Objective/Activity: Start up and implement Badger Capital program to a fully operational entity for providing fee-based services in identified markets - capturing business where financially feasible.
 Develop a formal business plan before implementation, monitor progress and review in one year to make sure this is really feasible.

-Goal: Direct investment to economically distressed communities in Wisconsin through the New Markets Tax Credit Program.
+Goal: Successfully apply for New Markets Tax Credits in 2007 to facilitate investment to economically distressed communities in Wisconsin.